 - Travel, moving, and storage.

-Allowances received by foreign service employees for representation expenses are also tax free under the above provisions.
+Allowances received by foreign service employees for representation expenses are also tax free.
+For more information about foreign areas allowances, see Publication 516, U.S. Government Civilian Employees Stationed Abroad.

 If you are stationed outside the continental United States or in Alaska, your gross income does not include cost-of-living allowances granted by regulations approved by the President of the United States (other than amounts received under Title II of the Overseas Differentials and Allowances Act).
 Cost-of-living allowances are not included on your Form W-2.